zubata88/mdgru/README.rst

 reported results should still be reproducible though using this implementation.

-The latest full documentation is avaliable `here <https://zubata88.github.io/mdgru>`_.
+The latest full documentation is available `here <https://zubata88.github.io/mdgru>`_.

 Papers
 ''''''